July in the Smokies is all about finding ways to beat the heat and celebrate our American independence.

 Best things to do in July in the Smoky Mountains

-They also make for great wildlife spotting locations.
+Also, they also make for great wildlife spotting locations.
 Expect to see wild turkey, deer and, if you’re lucky, maybe even a few black bears.

 And if you’re headed to the Loop, be sure to stop by Big Dude Rock Ranch for a bit of horseback riding located conveniently on the way to the Cove from the Pigeon Forge Parkway.